 With so much food and drink that you need to try in this town a walk to stretch your legs will help pass the time before your next meal.
 If you don’t fancy the steep climb up Holcombe Hill, a little wander round Nuttall Park is a great alternative.
 The park boasts trails with some running alongside the River Irwell, tennis courts and a children’s playground.

-9. Sip on locally-made pints at these breweries
+7. Sip on locally-made pints at Irwell Works

 Everywhere you turn in Ramsbottom you’re never far from a pint of craft beer to sink.
 There’s Irwell Works which boasts its very own collection of beer with a balcony overlooking the town that’s great to sit at during the summer months.
-Northern Whisper‘s taproom sits on the corner of Bridge Street and Market Place with plenty of local craft beers on tap and comfy sofas.
-Then tucked away on an industrial estate in Stubbins is microbrewery Brewsmith Beer, which is a short walk away, offering the likes of oatmeal stout and plenty of pale ales.
+Order yourself a pint of Costa del Salford or another brew that takes your fancy and chill.
+Tucked away on an industrial estate in Stubbins is microbrewery Brewsmith Beer, which is a short walk away, offering the likes of oatmeal stout and plenty of pale ales.

 As well as offering plenty of places to eat and drink, Ramsbottom has a number of spots for art and interior lovers.
 Just down Ramsbottom’s Bridge Street you’ll find Memories Antiques and Jesse May’s Vintage for all the knick knacks you desire to give your home plenty of character- from decorative items to dining tables.
 If you’re looking to add some art to your humble abode take a peek inside Olchon’s Gallery or venture a little further to the nearby village of Summerseat where you’ll find quirky independent art gallery, The Art Studio Summerseat, which sells eclectic original art, jewellery, ceramics, glassware and candles.